replicatedhq/replicated-docs/docs/reference/custom-resource-redactor.md

 ## Objects and Fields

-Each redactor must contain the two objects: `fileSelector` and `removals`.
+Each redactor must contain the `fileSelector` and `removals` objects.

 Redactors also consist of fields that define a: